Menu

 Donors go through a thorough four-part screening process that includes:

-2. Completion of the application packet: The packet is completed online or sent by mail.
+2. Completion of the application packet: The packet is completed online.
 The application contains more detailed information regarding medical history, medications, diet, pregnancy, and birth.

-3. Statements of health: A one page “statement of health” is faxed to the potential donor’s health care providers.
+3. Statements of health: A one page “statement of health” is completed by the healthcare providers of the donor and her baby.

 The milk bank’s screeners stay in close contact with donors throughout the time that they donate.
 Donors are given instructions regarding pumping hygiene, storage, and when to contact us (new medication, illness, etc.).

 HMBANA’s Guidelines Committee meets regularly to assess new medications and screening related concerns.
-Mid-Atlantic Mothers’ Milk Bank has a Medical Advisory Board of regional experts which includes neontologists, pediatricians, and infectious disease specialists.
+Mid-Atlantic Mothers’ Milk Bank has a Medical Advisory Board of regional experts which includes neonatologists, pediatricians, and infectious disease specialists.

 The importance of donor practices: know your milk bank